Article contents

 To sum up, yes you will need a business account as a sole trader, although it’s not a legal requirement – but you’ll likely be going against the terms and conditions of your personal bank account, which could mean big issues in future, such as your account being blocked and not being able to access your money when you need it.

 There’s also no need to use your personal account – business accounts are far better.
 They’ve got a wide range of different features to help you grow your business and manage your finances, such as invoicing, and easily receiving payments directly from customers, and for a low cost (or free).
-You could even earn interest on your money with Wise¹.
+You could even earn interest on your money with our best business account for savings.

 Best of all, business accounts are not expensive!
 There’s lots of free business accounts out there, and some very low cost, with all the features you need.
-Our top recommendation is Revolut¹, it’s free to get an account, and has pretty much every feature you’d ever want to manage your business.
+Our top recommendations can be viewed by scrolling up or clicking best sole trader business accounts.
+And if you need to make international payments, scroll up or click best business accounts for international payments.

 And that’s it, good luck growing your business!
-If you’re keen to learn more about business accounts, check out our guide to the best business bank accounts.
+If you’re keen to learn more about business accounts, check out our guide to the best business bank accounts, or visit our banking home page.